lp-hub/localRAGSQLite/README.md

 # localRAGSQLite

-## Free, local, open-source RAG with SQLite, LLaMA-3-8B & FAISS
+## Free, local, open-source RAG with SQLite & FAISS

 Created & tested with Python 3.12, llama-cpp-python, LangChain, FAISS, and Gradio.
 Works offline on Ubuntu-based system with NVIDIA GPU (for CUDA acceleration) and GGUF model